Top 29 Korean Apps you Need to Try

 Daily Hotel (데일리호텔)

-Want to be flexible while traveling in Korea?
+Don’t mind being flexible while traveling in Korea?

 Daily Hotel offers great deals on rooms the following day when there are vacancies.
 I found great deals on nice hotels while traveling in Busan.